subelta/Birthday-notification-bot/README.md

 To be more specific, bot takes friends data from user's vk.com account (no need for authentification) It can also show friendslist, set preffered notification time etc

-NOTE: vk.com might have updated API methods or access conditions, no gurrantee that this bot still works.
+NOTE: vk.com might have updated API methods or access conditions since june 2017, when the bot was written, so there is no gurrantee that it still works.